haraka/Haraka/docs/plugins/queue/smtp_forward.md

 are only honored for SMTP connections with a single recipient or SMTP connections where every recipient host is identical.

+enable\_outbound can be set or unset on a per-domain level to enable or disable forwarding for specific domains.

     # default SMTP host
     host=1.2.3.4
     # auth_type=plain